docsforadobe/javascript-tools-guide/docs/scripting-xmp/accessing-the-xmp-scripting-api.md

 // If there is one, and it has metadata if ( thumb && thumb.metadata ) {

-    // Retrieve metadata from the thumbnail into an :ref:`xmpmeta-object`
+    // Retrieve metadata from the thumbnail into an XMPMeta object`
     // ( if app.synchronousMode is set, use thumb.metadata )

     xmp = new XMPMeta( thumb.synchronousMetadata.serialize() );